Smokeless Tobacco and My Cancer

 icu icu2 breathing

-The section cut out of my leg is that is what was placed inside my mouth.
-I have to go back in a few months and the plastic surgeon will remove what is not needed.
-More was put in than needed because swelling cannot be determined and now I wait til they are sure all swelling is gone.
 They had also put a feeding tube in my nose.
 However, once I started waking up in ICU, I ended up throwing the tube up.
 And since a feeding tube in my side was impractical as it would have to stay in for 5 to 6 weeks, I did without.
 Quickest 30 pounds I ever lost.
-Of course, 20 of it is back now.
-I still have problems with my neck and tightness.
-And I do tend to dribble food or drink because of lip.
+Too bad it didn't stay off.
+I still have problems with my neck and tightness and probably always will.

-"Trash Your Can ©"
+"Trash Your Can "

 So where do I go now?
 I would love to drive up to a hunting expo in a big 4 wheel drive camoed truck to grab the attention of people.
 Or go to a fishing tournament in a matching truck/boat design, not to win, but to talk about smokeless tobacco.
 Maybe show up at the races and counter the tobacco companies that give away their product at these events.
+And yes, they still do it.
 And to be able to show up at rodeos and speak about oral cancer and dipping, wow.
 Yep, I would love to do these things, but I am a realist.

-I am starting a new program called "Trash Your Can©" to promote quitting smokeless tobacco.
 My plan is to go into schools.
 But also tap into areas I have never seen this before.
 Hunting Expos, Fishing shows or even tournaments,and even racing events.
 I have attended all these events before, and at each you numerous dippers.
 Usually there is even booths from the smokeless tobacco companies themselves at these shows giving out free samples.
 I know, because I would flock to these booths to get mine.
 A program like this has never been done at the events that bring in the most "dippers".
 Maybe someday, I can make this my reality.

 Now they even use sex to sell the product.
 Whether it's a poster of a beautiful woman touting smokeless or having several "sexy" women at their booths at the above mentioned events to draw guys in.
 I am old enough to see this kind of advertisement for what it is.
 But teens and young adults can and will be influenced by it.
 I am not looking for a confrontation with the booths, but I am wanting to let people know the things that can happen from using smokeless.

-My reason for adding this on this page is I don't want this to be just a small local program.
+My reason for adding this page is I don't want this to be just a small local program.
 I want to carry my message to anyone willing to listen.
 Please contact me if you are interested in me speaking at your event, school, show etc. And if you, someone you know, or your company would like to sponsor me on this quest, I would be glad to hear from you.

-Can You Quit?
+Can You Quit Smokeless Tobacco?

 As for ways to quit.
 Mine was drastic and I hope no one will have to do it that way.
 One study done and posted on NIDA (the National Institute on Drug Abuse) speaks of using the patch.
 I had never really thought of this as I always associated the patch with smokers.
 But the drug is nicotine, no matter the source.

-Home | Hunter Education | My Kids | Product Review | Contacts | Fishing and Hunting Reports
+Home | Hunter Education| My Kids | Product Review| Contacts | | DIY Box Blind Fishing and Hunting Reports| Privacy Policy

-Copyright © 2005-2006 OutdoorTexan.com
+Copyright © 2005-2013 OutdoorTexan.com